-Our orthodontists in Oak Lawn and Frankfort are able to correct a variety of problems with the alignment of teeth.
+Our orthodontists in Oak Lawn are able to correct a variety of problems with the alignment of teeth.
 Teenagers and young adults are the ideal candidates for conventional braces.
 Children might need to wait until some of their primary teeth fall out and make way for permanent teeth.
 Some of the most common issues that are resolved by orthodontic treatment include overbite, underbite, crossbite and crowding.
 Excessive spacing between consecutive teeth is another irregularity that could be corrected with classic braces.
 Even if there aren’t any crooked teeth involved, a misalignment of the dental arches requires some type of orthodontic interference.

 Components of Braces